paul-wolf/yewdoc-client/readme.md

 Installation
 ============

-Yewdocs works with Python 2.7, 3.3, 3.4, 3.5, 3.6
+Yewdocs works with Python >= 3.4

+Make sure you have Python3 installed.
+Make sure you have pip3 working.

-Currently pandoc must be installed following the instructions specific to your operating system.
+pandoc must be installed following the instructions specific to your operating system.

 MacOS: